 When feet soul sweat, skin gets wet and creates an inviting environment for bacteria.
 These bacteria help break down sweat on the feet as it’s released.
 If bacteria and sweat build-up, a foul odor can form.
 Bacteria collect on your feet’s skin.
 These bacteria multiply, eating the dead skin cells and oil that are on your feet.
 As the bacteria breaks down, it releases a smell that irritates us.

 Wear moisture-wicking socks made from synthetic materials, such as polyester or nylon, which can help to pull sweat away from the skin and keep feet dry.
 On the negative end, synthetics hold moisture.
 Therefore, wearing synthetics could lead to fungus growth, and create odor.
-Due to these conditions, it is not recommended to wear synthetic socks for sensitive skin.
+Because of thesec conditions, we do not recommend it to wear synthetic socks for sensitive skin.
 For sensitive skin, it is best to wear cotton socks (or bamboo) and not synthetic socks.

 Wear 100% cotton socks because it is easier to remove sweat & smell from cotton socks.
 Even though they are appropriate for casual and formal wear.
-Cotton socks are not advised to wear for sport as it holds moisture and odor, which could form blisters and fungus on your feet.
+We do not advise cotton socks to wear for sport as it holds moisture and odor, which could form blisters and fungus on your feet.

 However, wool socks hold moisture and odor more than cotton.
 If you wear low-quality wool socks, it could be uncomfortable, itchy, and irritable.
-Anyways, wool is difficult to clean.
+Anyway, wool is difficult to clean.

 Change your socks frequently, especially if you are prone to sweating.
 Wearing the same pair of socks for an entire week can allow bacteria and fungus to build up, causing an odor.
 Use two or three pairs of socks and change after a day or two.